Coffee shop conversation…

 The old man told me many tales.
-He had written many book on life, war and human emotion.
+He had wrote many book on life, war and human emotion.
 He told me he fought in the Vietnam war and came home to gather his mind and his thoughts.
-He told me he had killed and regret the memory everyday.
+He told me he had killed in the war and regret the memory everyday.
 He was saved by love.
-Dear parent and old love who stayed with him till last year.
+Dear parent and old love, who stayed with him till last year.
 She left him.
 The cancer stole her.

 I asked him why didn’t he tried to publish his stories.
 This generation need to know the truth.
 Men who saw hell and back need to tell the people.
 War is shit.

 He smiled and looked outside at the Monterey sun.
 He told me.
 Too late for me.
 My words will die with me.
 Blood and death need to be forgotten.
 I wrote down my brothers names who didn’t return home on a sheet of paper.
 I cried for them daily alone.
 I will join them soon.
 Old age is fair.
 Allowed us to find some sort of peace in the world of shit.”

 I lost the game and I would play many games of chess with my writer friend.
 He edited my poetry and I got published because of his desire to make the words perfect.
 He allowed me to read some of his stories.
 They were not filled with blood and misery.
 He tried to see the good in the wild and crazy world.

 His last words to me were.
 “A wise man can find good in the darkest of days.
 When I left Vietnam and touched the United States soil.
 I knew I was alive and had a chance.
 I had to live for the friends left in the soil of Vietnam.
 Today I’m thankful for my family, missed wife and opportunity to see the sunrise and the moon rise to light the night.”